 Skip to main content

-TL;DR: Are Heat Pump Tumble Dryers Cheaper to Run?
+TL;DR: Heat Pump Tumble Dryer Running Costs

-• 🔇 Quieter, gentler on clothes, no steamed-up rooms.
+✅ Quieter, gentler on clothes, no steamed-up rooms

-• 🏡 The cheapest tumble dryer to run — full stop.
+✅ The cheapest tumble dryer to run, full stop

 Is a Heat Pump Tumble Dryer Cheaper to Run?